Seth Meyers: Awards hosting

 Meyers hosted the Webby Awards twice, in 2008 and 2009.
 In 2009, he hosted the Microsoft Company Meeting at Safeco Field in Seattle.
 He hosted the 2010 and 2011 ESPY Awards on ESPN.
-In April 2011, he was the keynote speaker at the White House Correspondents' Association Dinner.
+He was the keynote speaker at the 2011 White House Correspondents' Dinner.
 During his introductory remarks, he made a joke about Osama bin Laden's actions while in hiding; namely, that bin Laden was hosting his own afternoon television show on C-SPAN.
 Meyers was unaware at the time that US intelligence had indeed actually located bin Laden and the Navy SEALs planned an attack on his location for the very next day.
 In the same speech, he mocked Donald Trump (who was in attendance) for his attempts in finding then US President Barack Obama's birth certificate.
 He also mocked Trump's intention of running for president, which many later jokingly said was the reason for Trump's later candidacy in the 2016 U.S. presidential election.
 In 2014, Meyers hosted the 66th Primetime Emmy Awards.
 In 2018, he hosted the 75th Golden Globe Awards.